dwrobel/flatcam/README.md

 =================================================

+24.05.2019

+- added a toggle Grid button to the canvas context menu in the Grids submenu

 23.05.2019

 - fixed bug in Gerber editor FCDisk and FCSemiDisc that the resulting geometry was not stored into the '0' aperture where all the solids are stored